top of page

 Keila Wakao

-Born in 2006 in Chestnut Hill, Massachusetts, Keila Wakao began playing the violin at age three.
-Former BSO Concertmaster Joseph Silverstein accepted her as a student at age six, and from age nine she studied with Donald Weilerstein.
-She also worked with Itzhak Perlman and participated in the Perlman Music Program from 2018 to 2022.
-Keila is currently a second-year undergraduate student of Miriam Fried at the New England Conservatory, where she is a recipient of the Starling Foundation Full Scholarship.
+Keila began playing the violin at the age of three.
+At the age of six, she was accepted as a student of former Boston Symphony Orchestra Concertmaster Joseph Silverstein, and from the ages of nine to eighteen, studied with Donald Weilerstein.
+She has also worked with Itzhak Perlman and participated in the Perlman Music Program from 2018 to 2022.
+She is currently a second-year undergraduate student of Miriam Fried at the New England Conservatory, where she is a recipient of the Starling Foundation Full Scholarship.

 © Junichiro Matsuo